 Hospital-acquired infections are often described by the media as “terrifying” and “widespread.”
 Both of these descriptions are accurate.
 In fact, hospital-acquired infections cause approximately 75,000 deaths every single year.
 Each day, about 1 in 25 hospitalized patients acquires a life-threatening infection.
 In 2011 alone, there were about 722,000 hospital-acquired infections in U.S. hospitals.

 If you or a loved one has suffered an infection after surgery, hospitalization, or treatment in an emergency room, doctor’s office, or hospital, you may be entitled to compensation.
 The hospital-acquired infection lawyers at LawMD help people across the country.
 We are widely recognized as leaders in medical malpractice representation.
-Don’t wait to speak to a lawyer about your case.
+Don’t wait to speak to our attorneys about your case.
 We offer no-obligation, complimentary case evaluations.

 Give us a call at (888) 695-2963 or contact us online to discuss your case.